Jokelab/Assertive.Docs/Getting started.md

     return JsonPath($person, "$.name");
 }

-//call the function and send the result to the output out getName(2);
+//call the function with an ID of your choice out getName(2);
 ```
+- Notice how you can use the function to get the name of an arbitrary person
 - More information about functions can be found [here]({% link Language/Functions.md %}).

 ## Asserts